partition recovery

 10 Best Partition Recovery Tools for Windows

 At TheSweetBits, we began with an array of 25 data recovery tools that offered partition recovery options.
 Most of the tools were general data recovery tools, but there were, of course, dedicated options.
-As I said, we tested HDDs as well as SSDs that had earlier contained partitions.
+As we said, we tested HDDs as well as SSDs that had earlier contained partitions.
 In some cases, these partitions were deliberately deleted, but we included drives with corrupted partitions as well.

 All the testing was done on a Windows PC with a 13th-generation Intel processor and 16GB of RAM.
 All HDDs and SSDs were connected using a USB 3.0 port to ensure that variables didn’t affect the judgment.
 In addition to the success rates of the data recovery tool, other factors like ease of use and compatibility were also taken into consideration.